1

 Nonprofits and Local Governments

 Starting July 1, 2024, nonprofit organizations and local governments may file a complaint with the division.
-In order to file a complaint, an individual or group must be named on the complaint form who has suffered an injury or had one of their rights violated under the Mobile Home Park Act (Act), Dispute Resolution or Enforcement Program (DREP), or the program’s administrative rules.
-This means that in most cases, nonprofits and local governments will need to name another complainant(s) on the complaint form whom the nonprofit or local government is representing and who has suffered an injury under the Act, DREP, or program rules.
+In order to file a complaint, an individual or group must be named on the complaint form who has suffered an injury or had one of their rights violated under the Mobile Home Park Act (the act), Dispute Resolution or Enforcement Program (DREP), or the program’s administrative rules.
+This means that in most cases, nonprofits and local governments will need to name another complainant(s) on the complaint form whom the nonprofit or local government is representing and who has suffered an injury under the act, DREP, or program rules.

 Nonprofits and local governments may: